A compilation of optical starlight polarization catalogs: Archival Data

 In our final polarization catalog, each line corresponds to a single measurement.
 Therefore, measurements of the same star made using e.g. different filters or observed at different times are presented in multiple lines.

 We work with the polarization fraction $p$, which is the biased estimator for the true linear polarization fraction in the low signal-to-noise regime.
 If catalogs provide a de-biased estimator, we convert the data back to biased $p$ according to the prescription adopted by each publication.
 We convert all $p$ and $e_p$ to fractions, defined within the range [0, 1].
-We convert all EVPA and their uncertainty to degrees within the range [-90$^\circ$, 90$^\circ$].
-To avoid confusion, we distinguish between the polarization angle expressed in degrees (EVPA) and that in radians ($\theta$, and its uncertainty $e_\theta$).